Swift banner Italian site U.S. site U.K. site

 Usage Policy

 Users may use any of the data in, or created from, the spectrum repository in their research and publications, provided that the repository is cited.
-We request this be done both by citing Evans et al. (2009, MNRAS, 2009, 397, 1177) when the data are introduced, and including the following text in the acknowledgements section of the paper (not necessary for ATELs or circulars): This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
+We request this be done both by citing Evans et al. (2009, MNRAS, 2009, 397, 1177) when the data are introduced, and including the following text in the acknowledgements section of the paper (not necessary for ATELs or circulars):

 Products Pages